fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 This one is the crux.
 No, you don't have to try and defend against _all_ failures you could come up with - would this be possible even?
 You only need to defend against those that you deem [probable][1] (you can start at the 'blue tentacle' part).
 Which is still a whole bunch I guess.

 Do you notice it?
-Sure, there is the first few things, like us being devoid of motivation, energy or whatever, there is external influences, systems (computers, cars, ...) not working, other people not doing what would have been their responsibility, something urgent coming up inbetween,  wrong prioritizing, combinations, and some other things you're not considering.
+Sure, there is the first few things, like us being devoid of motivation, energy or whatever, there is external influences, systems (computers, cars, ...) not working, other people not doing what would have been their responsibility, something urgent coming up in between,  wrong prioritizing, combinations, and some other things you're not considering.

 Thus I saw it as a technique, that when used, could be supremely powerful, but using it would require some _conscious effort_ and time.
 Is everything I do worth that overhead?
 Certainly not.
 And so, even after some time now, I haven't consciously used it once.
 Since, after all, I get most of my things done anyways, without this technique even.